cyberspectrum/contao-toolbox/README.md

 ##### --xliff (-x)
 Xliff root directory (base to "en","de" etc.), if empty it will get read from the composer.json.
 This can be any path where the xlf files shall be stored locally.
 Note that this tool will create a subdirectory for every language in use.
+Use the command `cleanup-tx` to quickly clean up this folder right from the command line.

 This value will get read from the key `extra/contao/transifex/languages_tx` in composer.json if omitted.